How to pass the AWS Cloud Practitioner exam - complete guide

 Is the AWS Cloud Practitioner certification worth it?

-The AWS Cloud Practitioner certification (CLF-C01) shows that you know how to define and to implement the core concepts and practices of AWS Cloud into your organization’s infrastructure.
+The AWS Cloud Practitioner certification (CLF-C01) shows that you know how to define and implement the core concepts and practices of AWS Cloud into your organization’s infrastructure.
 In addition, it helps to promote your career with this certification.

 I’m ready to do the AWS Cloud Practitioner exam, how do I schedule it?